Guide to Cathay Pacific Asia Miles (Including award charts and routing rules)

 You’ll have to log into your account to complete the transaction.

 Cathay Pacific Asia miles are easy to earn, though moderately difficult to redeem.
-They operate on a distance-based award chart, similar to British Airways.
+The Cathay Pacific award chart is priced based on the distance you fly, similar to British Airways.

 If you don’t mind routing through Hong Kong for the best deals, you’ll be loving this program.
 Otherwise, you can find award flights on partner carriers like American Airlines, Royal Jordanian, Iberia, and many more that are on par with or below market price.